avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 Th retention rate of a cohort for a period of time is the ratio of number of active users at the end of the period to the number of active users at the start of the period.
 The definition of an active user is usually very specific to the product.
 For our purposes, a user is active on a given day if he or she has visited the product on that day.

-Let us examine a concrete example by following two cohorts of 100 users, one cohort consisting of users who joined on January 1 and another who joined a week later on January 8.
+Let us continue with our example product, PinterestForDogs.
+We will measure the retention rate for two cohorts of 100 users, one cohort consisting of users who joined on January 1 and another who joined a week later on January 8.

 Picture of a graph